11 healthy sweet snacks

 Looking for healthier options for your next sweet snack?
-Graze on our nourishing treats, from energy balls to low-calorie muffins and no bake vegan flapjacks.
+Graze on our nourishing treats, from energy balls to lighter muffins and no-bake vegan flapjacks.

 Our top healthy sweet snacks

 Check out this super-easy recipe for coconut butter, date and cranberry energy balls.
 They have a great natural sweetness from the fruit and a crunchy texture thanks to the nuts.

 These healthy vegan cookies are full of natural sweetness instead of refined sugar, with ground almonds providing a nutty flavour and raspberries offering a burst of natural sweetness.